Well Being Financial Group

 What Are The Potential Drawbacks?

 The chief potential drawback of a 457 plan is that there are usually no employee contributions, and when these types of contributions are allowed, they typically have vested requirements.
 Distributions of earnings and contributions under the plan are also taxed at an ordinary income rate.
-It should be noted, however, that distributions under the plan can occur before retirement age without penalty.
+However, it should be noted that distributions under the plan can occur before retirement age without penalty.

 As with most retirement savings plans, funds are not made available until termination of employment, retirement, death, or in the event of specific circumstances or unforeseen financial emergency as defined by the IRS.